Kempe equivalence and quadratic toric rings: Introduction

+\begin{Theorem} Let $G$ be a graph on the vertex set $[n]$.
+Then $K[G]$ is quadratic if and only if, for every replication graph $H$ of any induced subgraph of $G$ and every $k \ge \chi(H)$, all $k$-colorings of $H$ are Kempe equivalent (see Section~\ref{sect:kempe} for the definition of replication graphs). \end{Theorem}

+Kempe equivalence has also played a key role in the study of \emph{perfectly contractile graphs}, a hereditary subclass of perfect graphs introduced by Bertschi~\cite{Bert}.
+In particular, Bertschi~\cite{Bert} proved that if a graph $G$ is perfectly contractile, then for every $k \geq \chi(G)$, all $k$-colorings of $G$ are Kempe equivalent.
+By combining this observation with Theorem \ref{quadgene}, we can derive applications to a conjecture for quadratic stable set rings.

-A graph $G$ is called \textit{perfect} if every induced subgraph $H$ of $G$ satisfies $\chi(H)=\omega(H)$, where $\chi(H)$ is the chromatic number of $H$ and $\omega(H)$ is the maximum cardinality of cliques of $H$.
-Perfect graphs were introduced by Berge in \cite{Berge}.
+A graph $G$ is called \textit{perfect} if every induced subgraph $H$ of $G$ satisfies $\chi(H)=\omega(H)$, where $\omega(H)$ is the maximum cardinality of a clique in $H$.
+Perfect graphs were introduced by Berge \cite{Berge}.
 A \textit{hole} is an induced cycle of length $\geq 5$ and an \textit{antihole} is the complement of a hole.
-In \cite{CRST}, Chudnovsky, Robertson, Seymour and Thomas showed that a graph is perfect if and only if it has no odd holes and no odd antiholes.
-This result is called the strong perfect graph theorem.
+A hole is called \textit{odd}, if its length is odd.
+An \textit{odd antihole} is the complement of an odd hole.
+The celebrated Strong Perfect Graph Theorem due to Chudnovsky, Robertson, Seymour, and Thomas~\cite{CRST} asserts that a graph is perfect if and only if it contains no odd holes and no odd antiholes.